imlakshay08/MongoDB-university/README.md

 # MongoDB-university

-This repository contains notes, codes and questions related to courses at MongoDB university
+This repository contains notes, codes and questions related to courses at MongoDB university.